ishratumar/upskill-frontend/html-best-practices.md

 </html>
   ```
 ## 6. Always Specify alt, width, and height for Images
-It is not required to have an alt attribute with images, which makes it easy to ignore.
-However, it is important to have a
-  meaningful alt attribute for validation and accessibility reasons.
-The alt attribute provides context to screen readers so it should be descriptive as to what the image contains.
+Since an alt attribute is not required for images, it is easy to ignore it.
+But, it's important to have a meaningful alt attribute for accessibility and validation reasons.
+Screen readers rely on the alt element for context, therefore it ought to explain what the image contains..

 ```
 <img src="image.jpg" alt="a descriptive text">